If you are in business or planning to start one, you should know the single most powerful marketing tool.

 With a Facebook Page, you have no control over the meta title and meta description.
 Nor can you post articles/content that are search-engine friendly:

 3. You are striking out customers who do not have an FB account.

 Your business is only visible to those who have an FB account, unlike in Google which is accessible to all.

 4. FB is a here-and-now marketing (as with other Social Media).
 You post something and your previous post is pushed down.

 5. With your own website, you have the customer’s attention all to yourself.

 With an FB page, your customer can easily be distracted.
 In fact, they will be distracted by YOUR COMPETITORS as FB will also show your competitors on the right side.

-6. You can be flexible with the design, the contents, the pages.
+6. With a website, you can be flexible with the design, the content, the pages.

-7. It gives a more professional image + credibility to your business or profession.
+7. Having a good website gives a more professional image + credibility to your business or profession.
 Those you are transacting with will know that you are serious about business.
 It builds TRUST.

 Not saying that one should ditch FB in favor of having a website.
 It is best to have both.
 FB is a marketing tool and a lead generation channel.

 - A website is still your single most powerful marketing tool for business or a profession.
 Social Media, Billboards and print materials are helpful marketing tools for lead generation.